ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/EXECUTIVE_SUMMARY.md

 ## The Bottom Line

 This project demonstrates end-to-end detection engineering capability.
-I architected a segmented virtual network, simulated a realistic SMB brute force attack, troubleshot multi-layer firewall and routing failures, and built a Splunk dashboard that detects the attack and confirms account compromise.
+I architected a segmented virtual network, simulated a realistic SMB brute force attack, and built a Splunk dashboard that detects the attack and confirms account compromise.
 The entire pipeline is automated and deployment-ready.

 ---